-Get Rid of Itchy Mosquito Bites ASAP!
+How to Get Rid of Mosquito Bites ASAP

-Don't let mosquito bites ruin your summer!
+Don't let mosquito bites spoil your fun outside.

 Getting Rid of Bug Bites

 If a bite happens, itching is soon to follow.
 This is when you scratch off your skin in a fury of discomfort, right?
 Not so fast!
 The first thing NOT to do is scratch the bite, which actually only irritates the skin further, and can lead to infection.

 You can try dabbing on some baking soda paste (a bit of water and regular baking soda) to help relieve the itch.